ThomasBowers/Durham-p5-lib/README.md

 A class to describe a 2- Dimensional tree graphic where the branches are randomly generated through a recursive algorithm.
-A tree object holds an array of points describing the start and end point of each of the branches and a draw method that draws lines between these points to create the tree object
+A tree object holds an array of points describing the start and end point of each of the branches and a draw method that draws lines between these points to create the tree object.

 **Kind**: global class